Foxfire342/azure-network-protocols/README.md

 <img src="https://i.imgur.com/zGbEkPP.png" height="80%" width="80%" alt="WireShark"/>
 </p>
 <p>
   Now that we are inside our remote desktop we want to have the ability to analyze our network traffic and fortunately for us, there is a nifty software called Wireshark that will allow us to do this for free.
 Search for wireshark using the provided Microsoft Edge browser and click on the wireshark.org page.
-Once on the page click the get started button which will take you to your installer options.
+Once on the page click the "Get started" button which will take you to your installer options.
 Click Windows x64 Installer and start the installation process.
 </p>
 <br />